Aminoiz/apple-gamecenter-identity-verifier/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Inspired by